LoginRadius/engineering-portal/content/JWT-vs-Sessions-for-Authentication/index.md

 ## Goals

-In this tutorial, we will deep dive into the differences in using sessions and JSON web tokens for authentication, how serverside session store works, the advantages of sessions over JWT, and other things that concern the structure of JWT.
+In this tutorial, we will deep dive into the differences in using sessions and JSON web tokens for authentication, how serverside session store works, the advantages of sessions over JWT, the advantages of using JWT and other things that concern the structure of JWT.

 ## Should we use JWT or sessions?